WHO WE ARE

-Welcome to The Cattle National Bank and Trust Company public website.
+Welcome to Cattle Bank & Trust public website.
 We are a family-owned, community bank that is headquartered in Seward, Nebraska with five locations in Seward and Lincoln.
 Chartered in 1873 the bank is the third oldest bank charter in the State of Nebraska.
 The bank and the Cattle family are committed to serving the counties of Seward and Lancaster, as well as Southeast Nebraska.

 OUR CORE VALUES

-The core values of The Cattle National Bank and Trust are…..
+The core values of Cattle Bank & Trust are…..

-TRADITION YOU CAN TRUST – A HISTORY OF THE CATTLE NATIONAL BANK & TRUST COMPANY
+TRADITION YOU CAN TRUST – A HISTORY OF CATTLE BANK & TRUST

 (Portions of the following are reprinted with permission of the Seward County Independent by Charlyne Berens, originally printed in 1979.
 Additional updates provided in 1992, 2012 and 2013.)